fsolen/vmware_cluster/README.md

 ---

-FDRS (Fully Dynamic Resource Scheduler) is a Python-based tool designed to automate and optimize resource management in VMware vSphere environments.
+FDRS (Fully Dynamic Resource Scheduler) is a Python-based tool designed to automate and optimize resource management in VMware (by Broadcom) vSphere environments.
 It provides intelligent auto-balancing of cluster workloads and enforcement of VM anti-affinity rules to enhance performance and stability.

 ### Features